thaihanguyen98/recipe-page/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

-### The challenge

-Users should be able to:

-- Add items to the cart and remove them
-- Increase/decrease the number of items in the cart
-- See an order confirmation modal when they click "Confirm Order"
-- Reset their selections when they click "Start New Order"
-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page

 ### Screenshot